konfuzio-ai/konfuzio-sdk/docs/vscode_docker.md

 <h2>4.
 Step: Set up your remote development environment</h2>

-You should now see to black on green arrows in the bottom left of VSCode.
-Clicking the open extension’s command pallet which we from now on are going to use to work with it.
+You should now be able to find the remote extension's symbol (arrows on a green background) in the bottom left corner of the VSCode window (picture below).
+Clicking on the symbol opens the extension's command pallet which from now on is going to be our main access point to the extension.

 ![green arrows](images/vscode_docker/green_arrows.png)